pateldhwani26/Google-Data-Analytics-Certificate/README.md

 (old name of the column was carat, which is changed to carat_new)

-To generate a wide range of summary statistics for your data:
+To generate a wide range of summary statistics for the data:

 * summarize(diamonds, mean_carat = mean(carat))